naveenmarathi/node-todo-cicd/README.md

-📝 Node.js To-Do Application – CI/CD with Jenkins & Docker
+# 🚀 Node.js To-Do Application Deployment using CI/CD with Jenkins & Docker

 This project is a Node.js based To-Do List application designed to showcase CI/CD automation using Jenkins and containerization with Docker.